Preventive Mastectomy: 6 Weeks

 My first appointment was with my breast surgeon who assured me that all looked well.
 After she removed a stitch that was poking out of my scar, she sent us on our way.
 One of our good friends SouthernBelle had recently moved to Denver and we met her at my favorite breakfast place (Snooze) for a leisurely meal before my next appointment.
 It was wonderful to catch up with her, and it ended up being one of those times where you end up missing the person even more than you did before, once you’re sitting there chatting…does that even make sense LOL?

 As we talked about what was happening at my next appointment of the day, SouthernBelle seemed really fascinated by the whole process.
 I invited her to come along and see what was happening.
 After all, TallGirlJ and Mary Poppins were both coming along to watch.
 I didn’t mind being their own live episode of the show Botched.
 My friends have all been feeling me up lately…my play dough boobs have been way more popular than my real pair ever were!

-Eventually my amazing Plastic Surgeon (PS) came in.
-I warned him I was a bit nervous after last time, and as he opened up my gown and saw the sweat and felt the heat radiating off my body, he realized I wasn’t exaggerating.
-We decided to start on my “bad side” the one that was excruciatingly painful last time, and fill it as much as we could.
+Eventually, my amazing Plastic Surgeon (PS) came in.
+I warned him I was a bit nervous after the last time, and as he opened up my gown and saw the sweat and felt the heat radiating off my body, he realized I wasn’t exaggerating.
+We decided to start on my “bad side” the one that was excruciatingly painful last time, and fills it as much as we could.
 Then he’d fill the other side to make them even.

 “We’re going to have to stop with fills, let’s set the date for your next surgery.”